dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-outlook-items/managing-message-files-with-aspose-email-outlook/_index.md

 1. Update some of the properties.
 1. Save the message in MSG format.

-The following code snippet shows you how to load the OFT file, updating the message and saving it in MSG format.
+The following code snippet shows you how to load the OFT file with C++ Email Parser Library API, updating the message and saving it in MSG format.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-ReadAndWritingOutlookTemplateFile-ReadAndWritingOutlookTemplateFile.cpp" >}}

 ## **Managing Digitally Signed Messages**
 Aspose.Email implements the complete S/MIME email object algorithm.
 This gives the API complete power to preserve digital signatures while converting messages between formats.

 ### **Preserving Signature when Converting from EML to MSG**
 When converting from EML to MSG, set the preserveSignature flag to true to preserve a signature.
 The following code snippet shows you how to converting from EML to MSG.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-ConvertEMLToMSG-ConvertEMLToMSG.cpp" >}}

 ### **Converting S/MIME Messages from MSG to EML**
 Aspose.Email preserves the digital signature when converting from MSG to EML as shown in the following code snippet.

 {{< gist "aspose-email" "ef0db907527892c88c557bb418093cee" "Examples-EmailCPP-Outlook-ConvertMIMEMessagesFromMSGToEML-ConvertMIMEMessagesFromMSGToEML.cpp" >}}

 ## **Setting Color Category for Outlook MSG Files**
 A color category marks an email message for some kind of importance or category.
 Microsoft Outlook lets users assign color categories to differentiate emails.
 To handle the color category, use the FollowUpManager.
 It contains functions such as AddCategory, RemoveCategory, ClearCategories and GetCategories.